siyuxu08/siyuxu08.github.io/contents/publications.md

 * The Formation of Preferences: Causal Evidence on the Role of Cognitive Ability, with Chris Dawson and Rita Dias Pereira.
 * Genes, Preferences, and Childhood Disadvantage, with Chris Dawson and Rita Dias Pereira.
 * Social Mobility, Labour Markets, and Patience.
-* Decision Sobering: Do Expectations Drift When They Matter?, with Chris Dawson and David de Meza.